awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-phone.md

 1. For **Message**, type the message to send\.

+1. \(Optional\) Expand the **Origination identities** section and specify how to identify yourself to your recipients:
-1. \(Optional\) For **Sender ID**, type a custom ID that contains 3\-11 alphanumeric characters, including at least one letter and no spaces\.
+   + To specify a **Sender ID**, type a custom ID that contains 3\-11 alphanumeric characters, including at least one letter and no spaces\.
 The sender ID is displayed as the message sender on the receiving device\.
 For example, you can use your business brand to make the message source easier to recognize\.

      Support for sender IDs varies by country and/or region\.
 For example, messages delivered to U\.S\. phone numbers will not display the sender ID\.
 For the countries and regions that support sender IDs, see [Supported Regions and countries](sns-supported-regions-countries.md)\.

      If you do not specify a sender ID, one of the following is displayed as the originating identity:
      + In countries that support long codes, the long code is shown\.
      + In countries where only sender IDs are supported, *NOTICE* is shown\.

      This message\-level sender ID overrides your default sender ID, which you set on the **Text messaging preferences** page\.

-1. \(Optional\) For **Origination number**, enter a string of 5\-14 numbers to display as the sender's phone number on the receiver's device\.
+   + To specify an **Origination number**, enter a string of 5\-14 numbers to display as the sender's phone number on the receiver's device\.
 This string must match an origination number that is configured in your AWS account for the destination country\.
 The origination number can be a 10DLC number, toll\-free number, person\-to\-person long code, or short codes\.
 For more information, see [Origination identities for SMS messages](channels-sms-originating-identities.md)\.

      For the countries and regions that support origination numbers, see [Supported Regions and countries](sns-supported-regions-countries.md)\.

      If you don't specify an origination number, Amazon SNS selects an origination number to use for the SMS text message, based on your AWS account configuration\.

+1. If you're sending SMS messages to recipients in India, expand the **Country\-specific attributes** section and specify the following attributes:
+   + **Entity ID** – The entity ID or principal entity \(PE\) ID that you received from the regulatory body for sending SMS messages to recipients in India\.

+     This is a custom, TRAI\-provided string of 1\-30 characters that uniquely identifies the entity that you registered with the TRAI\.
+   + **Template ID** – The template ID that you received from the regulatory body for sending SMS messages to recipients in India\.

+     This is a custom, TRAI\-provided string of 1\-30 characters that uniquely identifies the template that you registered with the TRAI\.
+The template ID must be associated with the sender ID that you specified in the previous step\.

+   For more information on sending SMS messages to recipients in India, see [Special requirements for sending SMS messages to recipients in India](channels-sms-senderid-india.md)\.

-1. Choose **Send text message**\.
+1. Choose **Publish message**\.

 ## Sending a message \(AWS SDKs\)<a name="sms_publish_sdk"></a>